FactorioDojo/FSMLua/README.md

 # FSMLua

 This project aims to provide asynchronous execution to Factorio lua code.
-This is achieved by translating given Lua code, to an event-based finite state machine.
+This is achieved by translating given Lua code to an event-based finite state machine.
 This tool is primarily designed for Foyager.

 ## Background